kbario/spear.nvim/README.md

 ```bash
 spear_bind("<leader>sj", ".ts")
 ```
-This navigation is completely relative to the folder you are in,
+Spearing is relative to the folder, so the same keybinding works throughout the entire project given there are files with that extension in the current folder.

-Spear relies on projects following a UOW file structure where the folder name is the same as it's files, only differing by their extension.
+Spear relies on a UOW folder structure where the folder name is the same as it's files, with extensions appending the folder name. e.g.

 ```bash
 header